Reynolds 3 HRs, 6 RBIs as Pirates snap skid, beat Nationals

-Edwards exited with two runners on base in the seventh, giving way to Kyle Finnegan.

 After Ke’Bryan Hayes struck out, Reynolds launched Finnegan’s elevated sinker into the visitors’ bullpen in left-center for a three-run homer that put the Pirates up 8-6.
-Prior to that shot, Pittsburgh was 0 for 15 with runners in scoring position in the series.
+It was Pittsburgh’s only hit in 18 at-bats with runners in scoring position during the series.

-The six RBIs are a career high for Reynolds, who became the second Pirates player to homer three times in a game this season.
-Jack Suwinski did it June 19 against San Francisco.
+”I guess it feels kind of surreal,” Reynolds said. ”It was a good day at the plate.”

-Reynolds is hitting .337 (34 of 101) with 19 RBIs this month and has hit eight of his 15 home runs in June.
+Reynolds is hitting .337 (34 of 101) with 19 RBIs this month and eight of his 15 home runs have come in June.

 Daniel Vogelbach also homered for Pittsburgh.

-The Pirates denied Washington its first three-game sweep since June 14-16 of last year at home against Pittsburgh.
+The Pirates denied Washington its first three-game home sweep of Pittsburgh since June 14-16, 2021.
 Yadiel Hernandez homered for the Nationals, who stranded 10 runners and had won three in a row and six of eight.

 Chase De Jong (3-0) pitched 1 2/3 scoreless innings.
-Rookie Yerry De Los Santos worked the ninth for his first career save.
+Rookie Yerry De Los Santos worked a perfect ninth for his first career save.

+”First professional save in a situation where we’ve lost five games in a row, I give Yerry a ton of credit,” Shelton said. ”He stayed probably a lot calmer than I was.”

+Pittsburgh scored its fourth run in unusual fashion.
+With one out in the fifth inning and the score tied at 3, Hoy Park was on second and Suwinski was on third.
+Hayes lined to Washington first baseman Josh Bell as both runners took off.
+Bell threw to third baseman Ehire Adrianza, who tagged Park and then stepped on the base.

 Pittsburgh starter Mitch Keller gave up five runs in four-plus innings, allowing nine hits and four walks while striking out four.
 Espino allowed four runs in 4 1/3 innings, including Vogelbach’s solo homer in the fourth.